Dobiasd/frugally-deep/FAQ.md

 What to do when loading my model with frugally-deep throws an `std::runtime_error` with `test failed`?
 ------------------------------------------------------------------------------------------------------

-Frugally-deep makes sure your model works exactly the same in C++ as it does in Python by running test when loading.
+Frugally-deep makes sure your model works exactly the same in C++ as it does in Python by running a test when loading.

-You can soften these tests by increasing `verify_epsilon` in the call to `fdeep::load_model`, or event disable them completely by setting `verify` to `false`.
+You can soften these tests by increasing `verify_epsilon` in the call to `fdeep::load_model`, or even disable them completely by setting `verify` to `false`.

-Also you might want to try to use `double` instead of `float` for more precision, which you can do by inserting:
+Also, you might want to try to use `double` instead of `float` for more precision, which you can do by inserting:

 ```cpp